-The operating system kit provides operating system software such as OpenVMS.
-The PDF for an operating system kit must contain a product statement with the keyword operating system and an end product statement as shown in the following example:
+The operating system kit provides operating system software, such as OpenVMS.
+The PDF for an operating system kit must contain a product statement with the operating system keyword and an end product statement as shown in the following example:

 '''

 product DEC AXPVMS VMS V7.2 operating system ;

 .

 .

 end product ;

 '''